tcpalmer/nina-scheduler/post-acquisition/acquisition-data.md

 * You can click a table header to sort the table, click the same header again to sort in the opposite direction.
 * Select a row in the table to view details, including a thumbnail image of the exposure.
+* With the row details displayed, you can click 'View original image' at the bottom of the detail section to pop-up an image viewer.
+This viewer uses the same display code and auto-stretch as NINA.
+If the original file is not found in the expected location, the 'rejected' folder is also checked.
+If you have moved the original image, the button will be disabled.

 ## Manual Grading